Mallik-aps/MentalHealthRiskML/README.md

 # License

-This project is licensed under the MIT License.
+This repository is released under the MIT License.

 See the LICENSE file for details.

 ---

 # Acknowledgements